|THE STRONG IMPRESSIONS OF YOUTH|

 Another item was the adventure into space that quite simply expanded possibility here on Earth and pushed the frontier out against gravity itself.

-Still another item was the heroic way the human being kept him or herself together, alert, in the middle of totalitarian forces always threatening the tear the being apart.
+Still another item was the heroic way the human being kept him or herself together, alert, in the middle of totalitarian forces always threatening to tear the being apart.
 The modern citizen is facing an unprecedented situation in the world and is making a valiant effort to develop resolve to deal with what confronts him.

 Another item from that first tsunami was confronting the danger and opportunity of managing a world that is meaningful only on a global scale.
 It meant that the self had to overcome all alienation and use every ounce of resource to develop the ability to do the overcoming.
 And that meant, in the end, a wholesale change in human character.
 It meant, as well, finding God on a more profound level.
 Re-finding God and then protecting that find from everything that would destroy it.
-Without the belief in God or the belief that 'something' has structured everything out of nothing, that all structure evolves towards purposefulness, without this simple belief there can only be conflict, evil and degeneration of spirit.
+Without the belief that 'something' has structured everything out of nothing, that all structure evolves towards purposefulness, without this simple belief there can only be conflict, evil and degeneration of spirit.
 Does God disappear simply because the Bible is not being transmitted in the technological age?
 Perhaps God has revealed more of His nature in this age than any age previously.
 Perhaps what God desires is more Testament.

 Another powerful idea that struck me when younger was the change that had occurred in the field of physics.
 This became popularized in the late 70's.
 That the sustaining theories of Newton, true enough in their way, had not gone far enough in involving the scientific mind with the process of time and the process of space and that by changing this relationship Einstein and the others had effectively changed the old way of thinking.